 MA: In the mine I would have wanted something really long and really funny, maybe the collection of Mark Twain short stories that I loved as a child.
 But if I were on a different sort of desert island, not underground, maybe Proust or Robert Musil’s The Man Without Qualities or even Gibbon’s History of the Decline and Fall of the Roman Empire — one of those really long books any cultured person is supposed to have read but which I’ve managed to skip.

-From Notes from the Horn Book, August 2011
+From the August 2011 issue of Notes from the Horn Book.